Easy Corn Chowder Recipe

 - Add the cobs to a stock pot.

-- Cover with 4 cups of water and bring to a boil.
+- Cover with broth, milk, and cream and bring to a boil.
 Reduce to a simmer and cook for 10-20 minutes.
-Remove the cobs with tongs and discard them, then strain the liquid into the soup when ready to use.
+Remove the cobs with tongs and discard them, then add them to the soup when ready to use.

 How to cut kernels from the cob